 An includes relationship is useful when you have a common set of steps that must be performed by many different use cases.
 Instead of copying the same set of steps in each use case, you can put those steps into a use case of their own, and then create an includes relationship to that use case from the others.
 Include relationships are depicted with a dashed line in use case diagrams.

-- The steps and their extensions, if any, will be moved to the new use case.
-The steps in the original use case will be replaced with an includes relationship to the new use case.
+To create an includes relationship to a new use case from existing steps, you can move selected steps into a new use case.
+The steps and their extensions, if any, will be moved to the new use case.
+The steps in the original use case will be replaced with an ID link that references the new use case.